What is a literature review?

 The contents of a literature review are determined by many factors, including its precise purpose in the document, the degree of consensus with a given theory or tension between competing theories, the length of the article, the amount of previous studies existing in the given field, etc. The following are some of the most important elements that a literature provides.

 - A historical background for your research: Analyze what has been written about your field of research to highlight what is new and significant in your study—or how the analysis itself contributes to the understanding of this field, even in a small way.
 Providing historical background also demonstrates to other researchers and journal editors your competency in discussing theoretical concepts.
+You should also make sure to understand how to paraphrase scientific literature content to avoid plagiarism in your work.

 - Current context in which your research is situated: Discuss central (or peripheral) questions, issues, and debates in the field.
 Because a field is constantly being updated via new work, you can show where your research fits into this context and explain developments and trends in research.